Houston Estate Planning Law Firm

 How do I know what’s right for me, a traditional Will or a revocable living trust?

-During the estate plan design meeting, your Galligan & Manning attorney will review your assets and your goals and will make recommendations as to which estate planning vehicle would best suit your needs.
-In the meantime you can take this Quiz to see whether a traditional Will or a revocable living trust would be better fit for you.
+During the estate planning design meeting, your Galligan & Manning attorney will review your assets and your goals and will make recommendations as to which estate planning vehicle would best suit your needs.